Linking on the #OpenWeb: Why It Matters

 4. Distraction from Core Issues: When activism becomes focused on appearances and trends, it detracts from the issues and objectives of the movement.
 Attention and resources are diverted to superficial aspects of activism, rather than towards addressing the causes of injustice and inequality.

-5. Reinforcement of Consumer Culture: The influence of fashionistas reinforce consumerist attitudes and behaviours.
-This involves promoting consumer-driven solutions to social problems or aligning activism with commercial brands and products, rather than challenging the structures of capitalism and exploitation.
+5. Reinforcement of Consumer Culture: The influence of fashionistas reinforces consumerist attitudes and behaviours.
+This involves promoting consumer-driven solutions to social problems and aligning activism with commercial brands and products, rather than challenging the structures of capitalism and exploitation.

 6. Dilution of Message and Impact: Activism that prioritizes style over substance dilutes the movement’s message and impact.
 When the emphasis is placed on spectacle and aesthetics, the underlying principles and goals of the movement become obscured and watered down, leading to reduced effectiveness in achieving meaningful change.

-Addressing the problem of fashionistas in activism requires a commitment to centring authenticity, inclusivity, and meaningful action.
-This involves a culture of critical reflection, accountability, and solidarity.
+Mediating the problem of fashionistas in activism movements requires a commitment to centring authenticity, inclusivity, and meaningful action, a culture of critical reflection, accountability, and solidarity.
 By prioritizing substance over style, activists work to building resilient, impactful, and inclusive movements.
-Best not to be a prat on this path, please.
+Best not to be one of the prats on this path, please.

 How to fix the damage to the #openweb from the influx of #mainstreaming funding